 Step 1: Apply for admission to the University (select one)

 Admission to the graduate certificate program is required.
 Students are not enrolled in a certificate program by virtue of being enrolled in related courses.
 Students must apply to and be admitted to the certificate program in order to be considered enrolled.

-Admission to College of Education (COE) graduate certificate programs requires submission of the Certificate Admissions Form to the appropriate department Certificate Program Coordinator (see respective certificate website for contact information) and to the COE Office of Academic Services and Intern Support prior to the completion of two courses in the certificate program.
+Admission to College of Education (COE) graduate certificate programs requires submission of the Certificate Admissions Form to the appropriate department Certificate Program Coordinator and to the COE Office of Academic Services and Intern Support prior to the completion of two courses in the certificate program.

 The Certificate Admissions Form must identify the courses and anticipated semesters you intend to take to fulfill certificate requirements.

 - Six of the 15 hours must be online